top of page

 hiker drinking from hose of water bladder reservoir out of hiking backpack with chest stra

 Many hiking backpacks have a slot or zipped compartment for inserting a water bladder (AKA hydration bladder or hydration reservoir).
 If this is new for your child, some practice may be needed to use the tube (straw-like part) to drink.
-Some tubes have a taste your child may prefer to avoid, so a water bottle may be a better option, which works perfectly fine for camp!

 mom-applying-sunscreen-sunblock-to-happy-girl.jpg